PNNL-Comp-Mass-Spec/DeepKS/readme.md

 ## Pull Docker Image
 <!--TODO: Credentials-->
 1. Ensure Docker Desktop (Installed above) is running.
-2. Open a terminal (PowerShell on Windows).
-If needed, see [macOS Instructions](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwj8_KLpx9L8AhW_D1kFHSxoCMUQFnoECA0QAQ&url=https%3A%2F%2Fsupport.apple.com%2Fguide%2Fterminal%2Fopen-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125%2Fmac&usg=AOvVaw38yunYqFSDSP2S9Bs-zTTX) or [Windows Instructions](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.3))
+2. Open a terminal).
+If needed, see [macOS Instructions](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwj8_KLpx9L8AhW_D1kFHSxoCMUQFnoECA0QAQ&url=https%3A%2F%2Fsupport.apple.com%2Fguide%2Fterminal%2Fopen-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125%2Fmac&usg=AOvVaw38yunYqFSDSP2S9Bs-zTTX) or [Windows Instructions](https://www.digitalcitizen.life/open-windows-terminal/))
 3. Run the following command to start the docker session: `docker run -it benndrucker/deepks:0.0.1`
 4. A command prompt should appear and look like `root@shahash:/#`, where `shahash` is a hexadecimal of the Docker Container.
 You are now inside the Docker Container at the top-level `/` directory.
 See the steps below to run various programs *from this prompt*.